-(f) Following receipt of the notice, the Commission shall have sixty (60) days in which to perform a final sales tax audit and assess sales tax liability against the seller of the business.
-If the notice is not mailed at least ten (10) business days before the sale is completed, the Commission shall have twelve (12) months from the date of the completion of the sale or the Commission's knowledge of the completion of the sale within which to begin a final sales tax audit and assess sales tax liability against the seller of the business.
+(f) Following receipt of the notice, the Commission shall have 60 days in which to perform a final sales tax audit and assess sales tax liability against the remote seller or marketplace facilitatorseller of the business.
+If the notice is not mailed at least 10 business days before the sale-transfer is completed, the Commission shall have 12 months from the date of the completion of the sale-transfer or the Commission's knowledge of the completion of the sale-transfer within which to begin a final sales tax audit and assess sales tax liability against the remote seller or marketplace facilitatorseller of the business.
 The Commission may also initiate an estimated assessment if the requirements for such an assessment exist.